by Jayaram V

 At the individual level, the first phase usually involves the

 attachment with the sense objects through the play of the

-In the second phase the jivas develop detachment, withdraw their
+In the second phase the

-consciousness in a state of samadhi.
+with their true consciousness in a state of samadhi.

 The same process happens at the macrocosmic level also.
 In the

 expands outwardly set in process by the sound of AUM and in the

 next withdraws into Himself to become one indivisible silence and

-theory of evolution and involution.
+the Hindu theory of evolution and involution.

 According to the big bang theory, the universe existed in the

 beginning as a primeval matter floating in the void (non-existence)

 of the universe in the form of an egg (Hiranyagarbha).
 By some process

 of gravitational pressure it exploded probably with an incredible

 sound into galaxies, stars, planetary bodies, gaseous substances,

 infrared radiation, individual molecules and other cosmic energies.

-The initial thrust given by the big bang continues till date and the
+The initial thrust given by the big bang continues till date and

-to become a big blackhole suspended somewhere
+withdrawing into itself to become a big blackhole suspended somewhere

 in the form of an egg.
 With that one cycle of creation, expansion

 and dissolution of the universe comes to an end.